doohed/mylazy-git/README.md

 ## Contributing

 Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/yourusername/git-automation-cli/issues) or [create a pull request](https://github.com/yourusername/git-automation-cli/pulls).
+If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/yourusername/git-automation-cli/issues) or [create a pull request](https://github.com/doohed/mylazy-git/pulls).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---